wsis-seg/BAISeg/README.md

 # BAISeg
-Code will be available soon.
+Code will be open-sourced after acceptance.